Weekly Lottery rules

 Licensed by the Gambling Commission under the Gambling Act 2005.

 www.gamblingcommission.gov.uk.
 Please gamble responsibly.
 Problem gambling support: The National Gambling Helpline on 0808 802 0133 (lines open 24 hours a day) www.begambleaware.org

 Round Up allows you to increase the value of your gift each month with an additional donation.
 For example, if you purchase 1 entry for £4.34 per month, you can round your payment up to £5.00 per month with £0.66 treated as a donation to the Macular Society.
 You can also choose your own amount to donate each month.
 If you choose to round up your donation, you can amend or remove this from your Direct Debit at any time by contacting the Lottery Hotline on 01628 201 285.
 We are able to claim Gift Aid on your top up donation.
 Due to legal reasons, we cannot claim Gift Aid on your lottery entry payments.
 Your donation will not be used to top up your lottery account if you do not have enough credit to be entered into a draw.

 Direct Debit Guarantee

-- If there are any changes to the amount, date or frequency of your Direct Debit Macular Society will notify you 10 working days in advance of your account being debited or as otherwise agreed.
-If you request Macular Society to collect a payment, confirmation of the amount and date will be given to you at the time of the request.
+- If there are any changes to the amount, date or frequency of your Direct Debit, the Macular Society will notify you 10 working days in advance of your account being debited or as otherwise agreed.
+If you request Macular Society collect a payment, confirmation of the amount and date will be given to you at the time of the request.

-- If an error is made in the payment of your Direct Debit, by Macular Society or your bank or building society you are entitled to a full and immediate refund of the amount paid from your bank or building society.
-If you receive a refund you are not entitled to, you must pay it back when Macular Society asks you to.
+- If an error is made in the payment of your Direct Debit, by the Macular Society or your bank or building society, you are entitled to a full and immediate refund of the amount paid from your bank or building society.
+If you receive a refund you are not entitled to, you must pay it back when the Macular Society asks you to.

 - You can cancel a Direct Debit at any time by simply contacting your bank or building society.
 Written confirmation may be required.
 Please also notify us.